Continuous homotopy fixed points for Lubin-Tate spectra: Morava stabilizer groups and Lubin-Tate spectra

-In fact, for $t$ odd these groups vanish, for $t$ even each quotient $\pi_tE_n/I\pi_tE_n$ is a finite discrete $G_n$-module and the decomposition as an inverse limit of these finite discrete $G_n$-modules is $G_n$-compatible.\\ For a cofinal subsystem of such ideals $I$, there are finite generalized Moore spectra $M_I$ with trivial $G_n$-action whose Brown-Peterson homology is $BP_*(M_I)=BP_*/I$ and who have the property $\pi_t(E_n \wedge M_I)\cong \pi_tE_n/I\pi_tE_n$ for all $t$.
-Moreover there is a canonical equivalence, cf.\,\cite{homasa},
+In fact, for $t$ odd these groups vanish, for $t$ even each quotient $\pi_tE_n/I\pi_tE_n$ is a finite discrete $G_n$-module and the decomposition as an inverse limit of these finite discrete $G_n$-modules is $G_n$-compatible.\\ For a cofinal subsystem of such ideals $I$, there are finite generalized Moore spectra $M_I$ with trivial $G_n$-action whose Brown-Peterson homology is $BP_*(M_I)=BP_*/I$ and who have the property $\pi_t(E_n \wedge M_I)\cong \pi_tE_n/I\pi_tE_n$ for all $t$, see \cite{homasa}.
+Moreover there is a canonical equivalence

-This observation is the starting point for all attempts to view $E_n$ as a continuous $G_n$-spectrum. \\ Although each $\pi_t(E_n \wedge M_I)$ is a finite and hence discrete $G_n$-module, $G_n$ does not act discretely on the spectra $E_n\wedge M_I$, in the sense that there is no open subgroup $U$ of $G_n$ such that the $G_n$-action factors through $G_n/U$.
+This observation of \cite{homasa} is the starting point for all attempts to view $E_n$ as a continuous $G_n$-spectrum. \\ Although each $\pi_t(E_n \wedge M_I)$ is a finite discrete $G_n$-module, $G_n$ does not act discretely on the spectra $E_n\wedge M_I$, in the sense that there is no open subgroup $U$ of $G_n$ such that the $G_n$-action on the whole spectrum $E_n \wedge M_I$ factors through $G_n/U$.
 But a slightly less demanding statement holds.
-Each $E_n\wedge M_I$ and hence $E_n$ can be viewed as an object in $\mathrm{Sp}(\hSh_{\ast G_n})$, i.e.\,as a continuous profinite $G_n$-spectrum. \begin{theorem} $E_n$ has a model in the category of continuous profinite $G_n$-spectra, i.e.\,there is a $G_n$-equivariant map of spectra $f:E_n \to E'_n$ such that $E_n'$ is a continuous profinite $G_n$-spectrum and $f$ is a stable equivalence. \end{theorem} \begin{proof} To simplify the notation, we will set $E_{n,I}:=E_n\wedge M_I$.
-Let $\hat{E}_{n,I} \in \hSp$ be the profinite completion of $E_{n,I}$ and let $R\hat{E}_{n,I}$ be a fixed functorial fibrant replacement in $\hSp$.
-Recall that we denote by $|\cdot|:\hSp \to \Sp$ the forgetful functor that associates to a profinite spectrum its underlying spectrum.
-Since the homotopy groups of $E_{n,I}$ are finite, Theorem \ref{stablefinitecompletion} implies that the canonical map
+Each $E_n\wedge M_I$ and hence $E_n$ have a model in $\mathrm{Sp}(\hSh_{\ast G_n})$, i.e. models that are built out of pointed profinite $G_n$-spaces. \begin{theorem} $E_n$ has a model in the category of continuous profinite $G_n$-spectra, i.e. there is a profinite $G_n$-spectrum $E'_n$ and a $G_n$-equivariant map of spectra

+that is a stable equivalence of underlying spectra. \end{theorem} \begin{proof} To simplify the notation, we will set $E_{n,I}:=E_n\wedge M_I$.
+The profinite group $G_n$ is finitely generated as a profinite group and is hence strongly complete by the theorem of Nikolov and Segal \cite{niksegal}.
+Thus, since the homotopy groups of the $G_n$-spectrum $E_{n,I}$ are all finite, we can apply the replacement functor of Theorem \ref{Gstablefinitecompletion} to obtain a profinite $G_n$-spectrum $F^s_{G_n}(E_{n,I})$ built out of fibrant pointed simplicial finite $G_n$-sets and a $G_n$-equivariant map of spectra